rcsdk/prompts/00000 Python Script Request Template (Enhanced).md

         Support configurable log levels (e.g., -v for verbose, -q for quiet) to control the amount of output.
         Ensure the script is idempotent where possible (e.g., running it multiple times produces the same result).

+        Please ensure the script is efficient, maintainable, and enterprise-ready.
+Please be sure to give me your ABSOLUTE BEST ON THIS TASK.

     Additional Enhancements:
         1. **Auto-Retry on Failure**: Use `tenacity` to automatically retry failed operations.
         2. **Caching**: Use `functools.lru_cache` to cache results of expensive operations.